-You’re a complete beginner and you’re asking the glorious Internet; ‘What the heck is cryptocurrency’ and ‘how the heck do I trade it?’
+You’re a complete beginner and you’re asking the glorious Internet; ‘What the heck is cryptocurrency’ and ‘how the heck do I trade cryptocurrency?’

 Well, you’ve come to the right place.